iifl-logo

 (c) According to the information and explanations given to us, Company has applied the term loans (Including working capital term loans) for the purposes for which the same have been obtained.

-(d) The long term sources of funds comprising of Share capital, Reserves and Surplus and long term loans (including security deposits payable after one year) are higher than the Long term application of funds comprising of PPE, CWIP and Biological assets.
-However, the current ratio is 1.25 times.
-Therefore, in our opinion on overall examination of balance sheet of the company, no funds raised on short term basis have been utilised for long term purposes.
+(d) The long-term sources of funds comprising of Share capital, Reserves and Surplus and long-term loans (including security deposits payable after one year) are higher than the long-term application of funds comprising of PPE, CWIP and Biological assets.
+Further, the current ratio is 1.19 times, therefore, in our opinion on overall examination of balance sheet of the company, no funds raised on short term basis have been utilised for long term purposes. (e) According to the information and explanations given to us and on overall examination of standalone financial statements, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiary, associates or joint ventures as defined under the Act.

 (x) (a) The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable.